 The heat can also lead to other skin problems.
 Among them is heat rash, which happens when sweat ducts get closed off, trapping the moisture under the skin and leading to a rash made up of blisters or bumps.
 The condition is common in infants, but it can also affect adults who are exposed to hot, humid climates.
 Heat rash usually disappears on its own in three to four days, but if you notice an increase in pain or swelling, swollen lymph nodes, a fever, or chills, seek medical attention rather than treating the condition at home [source: Mayo Clinic].

-To learn more about how to protect your skin from chilly winters and steamy summers, visit the links on the next page.
+To learn more about how to protect your skin from chilly winters and steamy summers, visit the links below.